denesdavid/Solvedoku/README.md

 # Solvedoku
-Solvedoku project made for my grandfather's birthday.
+Multilingual (hungarian, english) Solvedoku project made for my grandfather's birthday.

 With this small software you can solve:
 - Classic sudokus: 4x4, 6x6, 9x9, SudokuX